leanprover-community/mathlib3/docs/install/macos.md

    and search for `leanprover`.
 4. Click "install", and then "reload" to restart VS Code.
 5. Verify Lean is working, for example by saving a file `test.lean` and entering `#eval 1+1`.
-   A green line should appear under the text, and hovering the mouse over it you should see `2` displayed.
+   A green line should appear underneath `#eval 1+1`, and hovering the mouse over it you should see `2` displayed.

 You can now read instructions about creating and working on [Lean projects](project.md)